miniql/miniql/README.md

 ## TODO

+- Add a configurable MongoDB resolver.
+- Add a configurable JSON file resolver.
 - Caching and aggregation (wishlist)
 - Authentication / authorization.
 - Updates and mutations.
     "type": "update",
         This is very close!
 But not tested.
-- Renames / aliases (this is done, but just for looku ps).
+- Renames / aliases (this is done, but just for lookups).
 - Hooks - be notifed when particular entities/fields have been updated.
-- Do relationships between a separate table.
+- Do relationships specified in a separate table.
+- Reverse relationships.
+Get director entity and lookup all their movies.